Web security in Barracuda is built from three related components:

 }

-The above example service method is very naive.
-The service method assumes that the method is called if the user failed to login.
-Therefore, this service method only works with Basic and Digest authentication.
+The example service method above is intentionally minimal.
+It assumes the callback is called only when the user failed to log in, so it only works correctly with Basic and Digest authentication.

-You may have noticed that we did not set the response code or the content-type.
-The content type above should have been set to "text/plain" as we do not send back HTML.
-The response code is automatically set by the authenticators.
-The HTTP response code is set to 401 for basic and digest authentication, and 200 for form based authentication.
-See RFC 2616 section 10 for more information on the HTTP status codes.
+The example does not set the response code or content type.
+The content type should be set to "text/plain" because the response is not HTML.
+The response code is set automatically by the authenticators: 401 for Basic and Digest authentication, and 200 for form-based authentication.
+See RFC 2616 section 10 for more information about HTTP status codes.

 void MyLoginResponse::service(LoginRespIntf* super, AuthInfo* info)